tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Natural Will

-One battle per day as a quick action, you gain a +2 bonus to your Mental Defense until the end of the battle.
+One battle per full recovery as a quick action, you gain a +2 bonus to your Mental Defense until the end of the battle.

 #### Adventurer Feat

-You can now use Natural Will in two battles per day.
+You can now use Natural Will in two battles per full recovery.

 #### Champion Feat